smclab/react-faceted-token-input/docs/test/README.md

 from the *react-faceted-token-input* folder.

+    NOTE: you should have your developer enviroment ready before running the test, see the [development](../development.md) documentation.

 ## Next

 If you want to understand more of how the tests are written go to the